Lie Down in Darkness (novel)

+Styron received the Rome Prize for Lie Down in Darkness.

 Plot

 The novel is about the dysfunctional Virginian Loftis family.
 It centers on the funeral of Peyton Loftis, one of the daughters, with previous events told in flashbacks by the other characters.
-The young, psychologically vulnerable Peyton is attached to her father, but finds her mother, Helen, emotionally remote and oppressive.
-Helen loathes the spoiled and beautiful Peyton, whom she characterizes as a whore.
-She has given all her love to her crippled daughter, Maudie, leaving no affection for Peyton or her own husband, Milton, who finds solace in a shallow mistress.
-Milton, who adores Peyton, turns to alcohol as he is spurned by Helen and as Peyton slips away from the family circle.
-Peyton's marriage is a disaster, also, and she eventually commits suicide.
-The penultimate section of the story is related in a stream of consciousness style by Peyton herself.
-In the last part, a recreation of a revivalist meeting, it is suggested that only the Loftis family's black servants may experience genuine mourning for Peyton.
+The young, psychologically vulnerable Peyton is attached to her father, but finds her mother Helen emotionally remote and oppressive.
+Helen loathes the spoiled and beautiful Peyton, whom she castigates as a whore.
+She has given all her love to her disabled daughter, Maudie, leaving no affection for Peyton or her own husband Milton, who finds solace in a shallow mistress.
+Milton dotes on his beautiful daughter Peyton, but he turns to alcohol as he is spurned by Helen and as Peyton slips away from the family circle.
+Peyton's own marriage becomes a disaster also, and she eventually commits suicide.
+The penultimate part is related in a stream of consciousness by Peyton herself.
+In the last part, a recreation of a revival meeting, it is suggested that only the Loftis family's black servants genuinely mourn Peyton's death.

-Styron incorporated many actual portions of his home town, the Hilton Village section of Newport News, Virginia.
+Styron incorporated many actual locales of his home town, the Hilton Village section of Newport News, Virginia.
 The character of Helen contains some elements of Styron's own stepmother.
 Part of the story occurs at the James River Country Club, which is still in operation today.

 Film adaptation

-In August 2012, Scott Cooper was announced as the director of the film adaptation.
-Word got out that Kristen Stewart was cast in the lead role of Peyton.
-However regarding casting, the film's production company released the following statement: "While it's exciting to see all the interest the project is generating, the film is still in the pre-production process and no offers to cast have been made as of yet."
+In August 2012, a possible film adaptation was announced with Scott Cooper as director, and Kristen Stewart rumored in the lead role of Peyton.
+However the production company stated: "While it's exciting to see all the interest the project is generating, the film is still in the pre-production process and no offers to cast have been made as of yet."